Relationships are under pressure

 And what is playing out in personal lives and public stages is also showing up in offices, teams, and communities.

 Conflict is harder than ever to navigate.
 Making connections across difference feels daunting, sometimes impossible.
 People are more reluctant to show up, to engage with each other.
 Trust is harder to build and easier to lose.
 Commitment - to organisations, to communities, to each other - is thin.
+Loneliness, social anxiety and estrangement are rampant.

 “Health is a state of complete physical, mental and social well-being”